wp-plugins/bepro-listings/readme.txt

 	17. Ajax (NEW) - Search and filter on one page.
 Yes, wow is the correct phrase to use!
 	18. On page google map (NEW) - Now all listings have their own google map showing listing location in a tab
 	19. Upload CSV (NEW) - Upload your lisings via a csv document
+	20. Currency - Setup cost and implement any curreny sign you want.
+Allow users to search by cost

 = ADD ONS =
 Our Addons provide lots of new ways to customize your listings experinece.
 We have (4) four major categories of addons.
 1) There are **HTML5 media** addons like, **Videos** and **Audio** with flash fallback.
 2) There are customer engagement addons like, contact and favorites.
 3) We create niche market addons like **real estate**.
 4) Also addons which tie into 3rd party solutions like s2member and PMPro.
 Current available add-ons include: